-The calorie information is an estimate provided as a courtesy.
+The nutrition information is an estimate provided as a courtesy.
 It will differ depending on the specific brands and ingredients that you use.
 Calorie information on food labels may be wildly inaccurate, so please don't sweat the numbers too much.

-For more information on how the three recipe levels may help with a weight management goal, refer to this post.
+For more information on how the three recipe levels may help with a weight management goal, refer to my overnight oats no sugar post.
 Let's get cooking!

 - 8 cups pears

 - 1 cinnamon stick

 - Peel, core, and chop your pears into large pieces.

 - Place the prepared pears in your slow cooker.
 Tuck in the cinnamon stick.
 Pour the water over the top.

 - Cover the slow cooker with the lid.
 If you’re using a Ninja Foodi or Instant Pot, leave the steam vent open.

 - Slow cook unsweetened applesauce substitute for 6 hours on high.
 They’ll look very watery at this point, but once you mash them down, they’ll develop a more applesauce-like consistency.
 After mashing, turn the slow cooker to low and cook an additional hour.

 - The varieties of pears you use do determine how watery this faux applesauce turns out.
 If it's still too watery after cooking, you can heat it on the stovetop to get more water off.
 (If you’re using a Ninja Foodi or other multipurpose cooker, simply take the lid off and use the “high saute” function.)